dawi9840/classify_pose_with_mediapipe/README.md

 The idea is from [AI Pose Estimation with Python and MediaPipe | Plus AI Gym Tracker Project](https://youtu.be/06TE_U21FK4).

-I create 3 pose class to classify with a example.
-You can addd new pose class yourself in **pose_dataset_create.py**.
+I create 3 pose category to classify for a example.
+You can add new pose class for yourself with  **pose_dataset_create.py**.

 # The file description